 The potential to apply preventive medicine strategies at the earliest possible stages of disease development offers endless opportunities for improving healthcare.

-Other examples of how NorthShore is ahead of the curve when comes to using genomic analysis to enhance patient care include:
+Other examples of how NorthShore is ahead of the curve when comes to using genomic DNA analysis to enhance patient care include:

 Cancer | Cardiovascular Care | Infectious Disease